stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 As an aside, we know that the sensors lack measuring capabilities in front of the transducer.
 Because we want the vibrational motor to stop before the user hits an object, we are not concerned about this blindspot.
 Rather, it helps us in cutting off the vibrational motor, alerting the user that they are directly in front of an obstacle.

-Initially we had planned on attaching the sensors by sticking velcro to the back sides of them and the faces of the mount.
+Initially, we had planned on attaching the sensors by sticking velcro to the back sides of them and the faces of the mount.
 This did not provide much stability as the velcro was not very strong and the sensors were not pointing outwards perpendicular to the face of the mount.
-Instead, we drilled the sensors into the mount with (insert screw type and describe how they were screwed in, melted).
+Instead, we drilled the sensors into the mount with tiny screws.
 This provided a sturdy base as the sensors could not be shaken off the mount, and the emitted waves would be sent straight outward rather than at an offset angle.

-Another main feature of the mount is the hollow interior and an open strips on the top and middle face; we do not need one of the bottom face as it has direct access to the hoodie's pcoket.
-This provides us with the ability to feed the sensors wires through the mount and out the bottom.
-When attaching the mount to the hoodie, this makes it more convenient to connect the sensors to the microcontroller and thus, the vibration circuit, which will both be kept in the hoodie's pocket.

-need to add in images of the mounting process
--ask katya what the angles on the mount were and well as how she drilled the sensors into the mount.

 ## Adding Sensors